AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        Put_Line ("T18 requires " & Integer'Image (T18'Size) & " bits");
     end Custom_Floating_Types;

 In this example, the attribute :ada:`'Size` is used to retrieve the number of bits used for the specified data type.
-As we can see by running this example, the compiler allocates 32 bits for ``T3``, 64 bits for ``T15`` and 128 bits for ``T18``.
+As we can see by running this example, the compiler allocates 32 bits for :ada:`T3`, 64 bits for :ada:`T15` and 128 bits for :ada:`T18`.
+This includes both the mantissa and the exponent.

 The number of digits specified in the data type is also used in the format when displaying floating-point variables.
 For example: